arxiv-vanity/engrafo/README.md

 ## Design

 We couldn't find a good LaTeX to HTML converter.
-But instead of building one from scratch, we decided to combine some components that were almost there and modify them to our needs.
+But instead of building one from scratch, we picked some components that solved part of the problem and modified them to our needs.

 The downside of this approach is a fair amount of shoe-horning, but the upside is (probably) less work, and it means we can contribute our improvements to each component back to the open-source academic community.

 Here is how it works:

-* [Pandoc](http://pandoc.org/) does most of the heavy lifting, using [our own heavily-modified fork](https://github.com/arxiv-vanity/pandoc).
+* [Pandoc](http://pandoc.org/) does most of the heavy lifting, using [our own fork](https://github.com/arxiv-vanity/pandoc).
 It parses the LaTeX and outputs the basic HTML.
 * During the Pandoc conversion, a Pandoc filter (in `pandocfilter/`) converts `tikzpicture` to SVG, inserts labels, inserts hyperlinks, and various other things.
 * After the Pandoc conversion, we apply [Distill's template](https://github.com/distillpub/template) to style the output, make it responsive, create footnotes, and create hover boxes.
 * Some post-processors (in `src/postprocessors/`) do layout, additional styling, math rendering, bibliography rendering, and various other things.
 Pandoc can only output a particular subset of HTML from its AST, so the post-processors also rename and move around some elements.